Optimizing your construction labor rates

 • training

 These costs factor into what’s known as your labor burden.
-We explore this concept in greater detail in our article about calculating construction labor costs.
-Read that article and apply the methodology we share in it to determine your labor burden (again, either by crew or a company average if applicable) before proceeding.
+We explore this concept in more detail in our article about calculating construction labor costs.
+Read that article and apply the methodology we share to determine your labor burden (again, either by crew or a company average if applicable) before proceeding.

 Step 3: Add your markup

-At this stage, you should understand how much the crew(s) in question cost you per hour.
+You should understand how much the crew(s) in question cost you per hour at this stage.
 Next, you need to determine how much you should charge clients to ensure you turn a profit on projects.

 What constitutes an appropriate markup will vary based on several factors, including: